Unforgettable Holidays - Socotra Eco-Tours

 Travelers to Socotra must understand that Socotra is an eco-tourism system and fairly new to the international tourist market.
 Hence the Socotra hotel accommodation standard, though good, may not be up to the same international standards that one would expect in a more developed atmosphere.
 We at Socotra Eco-tours believe that this only adds to the appeal of a visit to the island of Socotra.

-Felix Airlines (Saida) offers four flights per week to Socotra: Sana’a – Mukalla-Rian – Socotra (Friday and Wednesday) and Aden – Mukalla-Rian – Socotra (Saturay and Monday) Flight duration is approximately 2,5 hours for the flight via Mukalla since the aircraft waits only 30 minutes there.
+Felix Airlines (Saida) offers two flights per week to Socotra: Sana’a – Mukalla-Rian – Socotra (Saturday and Wednesday).
+It offers also a flight from Sharjah (UAE) to Socotra every Wednesday and back to Sharjah every Saturday.
+Yemenia Airways offers only one flight a week from Sana'a to Socotra and back every Monday.
+Flight duration is approximately 2,5 hours for the flight via Mukalla since the aircraft waits only 30 minutes there.

 Climate is a crucial issue to consider when planning your trip to Socotra.
 Avoid the monsoon season from June till September when strong winds sweep the island.
 However, if you are a surfing enthusiast come in July or August when wind is growing in speed and waves are getting higher.